LudumDare/ludumdare.com/content/resources/README.markdown

   * [Questions](questions) - Frequently asked questions
   * [Topics](topics) - Further details on topics raised by questions, the Rules, and Best Practices

-See sections for more details.

-**IMPORTANT**: The knowledge base should only contain articles about the Ludum Dare event and it's websites.
+**IMPORTANT**: The knowledge base should only contain articles about the Ludum Dare event and its websites.
 Articles on game jamming and making games should go elsewhere, such as the [Jammer Academy](https://github.com/JammerAcademy).

 # Knowledge Base Author's Guide
 To contribute an article, you should fork the `ludumdare.com` repository, and submit it as a pull request.
 See the editor's guide for how to get started (TODO).

+Alternatively, you can [open an issue](https://github.com/LudumDare/ludumdare.com/issues) on GitHub.

-Most knowledge base articles will be **Questions** with answers.
-Questions and answers should aim to be short and brief.
+Most knowledge base articles will be **Questions** (with answers).
+Where possible they should be brief.
 Some answers may require explaining terms or concepts.
-When linking Wikipedia wont do, create a topic.
+Explain what's necessary, and link to a Wikipedia page for more details.
+When linking to a Wikipedia page wont do, create a topic.

 **Topics** are articles that expand on something in detail.
-Their role is similar to a wiki page.
+Topics are our local encyclopedia.
 Topics should add value, such as calling out nuances specific to us, or by providing a summary where a Wikipedia page might be overwhelming.

 ## How to add articles